hueitan/javascript-sdk-design/README.md

 ### Multiple Post

-The Service is often complex, we need to send more data through method POST.
+The Service is often complex, especially when needing to send more data through POST method.

 ```js
 function requestWithoutAjax( url, params, method ){